Skip to content

 Before you start

-• An activated copy of JuryBinder (at least one unused trial credit)
+• An activated copy of JuryBinder with at least one unused trial credit

 • Your jury questionnaire in Excel format (.xlsx), if available

-• The number of jurors to seat and alternates required
+• The number of jurors to seat and the number of alternates required

 Step 1: Create a new case

-From the JuryBinder welcome screen, click New Case.
+From the JuryBinder welcome screen, select New Case.

 Field Description